 We here explain some features of our code \texttt{fef.py}.

 This is based on the code developed in \cite{MartelliPetronioRoukema}.
 In \cite{MartelliPetronioRoukema}, using the code, the authors gave a complete classification of exceptional fillings of the minimally twisted five-chain link complement, a well-known hyperbolic link of 5 components in $S^3$.
-However we had to modified the code, since the code in \cite{MartelliPetronioRoukema} essentially depends upon the code given in \cite{HMoser}.
-To obtain mathematically rigorous computations and well cooperated with the program \textit{hikmot} obtained in \cite{HIKMOT}, we improved their codes using verified numerical analysis based on interval arithmetics.
+However we had to modify the code, since the code in \cite{MartelliPetronioRoukema} essentially depends upon the code given in \cite{HMoser}.
+To obtain mathematically rigorous computations that cooperate well with the program we improved their code using verified numerical analysis based on interval arithmetic.
 Some fundamentals about such method will be given in Appendix \ref{ape.A}.
-Note that key step to show the links have no exceptional surgeries heavily depends upon the techniques developed in \cite{HIKMOT} by the team containing the authors of this paper.
+Note that the key step to show the links have no exceptional surgeries heavily depends upon the techniques developed in \cite{HIKMOT} by the team containing the authors of this paper.

 The main algorithm of \cite{HIKMOT} returns not only a certificate of hyperbolicity for a given triangulated manifold $M$, but also closed sets in $\mathbb{C}$ that contain the exact tetrahedral shapes.
 The methods of that paper use interval arithmetic to establish this claim.
 While technically the shapes are in a (real valued) interval cross (real valued) interval, i.e. a rectangular box, we will slightly abuse notation and say that each tetrahedral parameter is determined up to an interval.
-As noted in \cite{HIKMOT}, one of the advantages of interval arithmetic is that naturally extends to the computations of other invariants and geometric data of the manifold $M$.
+As noted in \cite{HIKMOT}, one of the advantages of interval arithmetic is that it naturally extends to the computations of other invariants and geometric data of the manifold $M$.

 One such piece of geometric data is \emph{parabolic length}, i.e. given a horoball packing of $M$ that is maximal in the sense that each horoball in the packing is tangent to at least one other horoball, we can define the length of a parabolic element $p$ fixing a horosphere $S$ setwise as the translation displacement of $p$ in $S$.
 For a one cusped manifold, this length is canonically defined, however if $M$ has more than one cusp, this quantity will depend on our choice of horoball packing.
 The 6-Theorem, proved independently by Agol \cite{agol_dehn} and Lackenby \cite{lack}, provides a key application of parabolic length to our problem namely if $M$ is filled along a sufficiently long slope $r$, then the filled manifold $M(r)$ is hyperbolic.
 If $M$ is filled along multiple cusps by slopes $s_1,...,s_n$, we pay specific attention to \cite[Theorem 3.1]{lack}, which states that filling is hyperbolic provided in some horoball packing each slope, $s_i$, we fill along has length strictly bigger than $6$.
 In the actual computations, we actually enumerate slopes of length less than $6.0001$.
 Note that even if we use interval arithmetic, we need to compare floating point numbers, which are the ends of intervals, to prove inequality.
 Here we use 6.0001 instead of 6 because floating point numbers are not designed to be used for equality.